SnowflakePowered/atsumare/README.md

 Respectful DAT downloader for use with [shiratsu](https://github.com/SnowflakePowered/shiratsu).
 Supports [TOSEC](https://www.tosecdev.org/), [DAT-o-Matic](https://datomatic.no-intro.org/), and [redump](http://redump.org/).

+Please do not use this to strain database resources.
+See if [shiragame](https://github.com/snowflakepowered/shiragame) will meet your needs instead.

 ## Usage

 Optionally set the following environment variables.
 If these variables are set, atsumare will attempt to get an authenticated sessions to fetch private DATs.